evgeny-danilov/boundary/README.md

 - build-in restrictions to hide the implementation under the public interface
 - flexible configuration allows to set-up our own rules of designing the code.
 - for new project it provides a great tool to follow best code-design practices at the very beginning
-- for outdated projects it does not generate a big-bang, so we to gently refactor the code step-by-step
+- for existing projects it does not generate a big-bang, so as to gently refactor the code step-by-step

 For more information about the philosophy behind the tool check the article: TODO

 ## Alternatives

-In Ruby community there are various approach to solve the same problems:
+In Ruby community there are various approach to enforce good code organization:
 - building "best practices" guides and rely on engineering culture (does not work well in big teams)
 - using linters, such as Rubocop (quite hard to maintain, while engineers still can avoid restrictions by disabling rules locally)
 - `Rails Engines` or gems, such as [Facade](https://github.com/djberg96/facade) or [Caze](https://github.com/magnetis/caze) (do not provide true isolation, but only another level of abstractions)
 - Gem [https://github.com/shioyama/im](https://github.com/shioyama/im) (looks promising, but not yet ready for production)
-- **Ractors** model, which created for concurrent tasks, but can be also used to implement isolated namespaces (also looks promising, but still in the experimental phase)
+- **Ractors** model, which created for concurrent tasks, but can potentially be also used to implement isolated namespaces (also looks promising, but still in the experimental phase)

 ## TODO LIST

+1. Publish to [rubygems.org](https://rubygems.org), in order to be able to install directly as 'gem install boundary'
-1. Async calls through the facade?
+2. Async calls through the facade?
-2. Check compatibility with old Ruby versions (probably, it will requite to get rid of dry-configurable)
+3. Check compatibility with old Ruby versions (probably, it will requite to get rid of dry-configurable)
-3. `has_use_case` and others should receive only classes (or lambdas as well, if appropriate settings are configured)
+4. `has_use_case` and others should receive only classes (or lambdas as well, if appropriate settings are configured)
-4. Try to move to dry.rb libraries
+5. Try to move to dry.rb libraries
-5. Add installer command so as to generate an initializer with explained configs in `config/initializers/` folder
+6. Add installer command so as to generate an initializer with explained configs in `config/initializers/` folder

 ## Contribution